This post may contain affiliate sales links. Please see my full disclosure policy for details

 Nothing says “I’m ready for the holidays” more than a Mimosa Cake.
 While I’ve shared numerous champagne-flavored treats on my blog, I have a major crush on this cake.
 This Mimosa Cake is a moist champagne sponge cake with an orange Swiss meringue buttercream frosting.

 The cake itself is an adaptation of my moist vanilla cake; I’ve swapped out regular milk for buttermilk and champagne.
 I also added a bit of orange zest for flavor, but a majority of the orange flavor is actually coming from the buttercream.
+This recipe comes together in a snap.

 I don’t often use Swiss meringue buttercream because it is a bit more labor intensive but the results are well-worth it.
 The buttercream is silky smooth, much less sweet than traditional American buttercream and the buttery flavor actually really complements the cake.
 It’s one of my favorite frostings to eat.

-I have a whole post dedicated to tips for making Swiss Meringue Buttercream because it can be intimidating at first.
+I have a whole post dedicated to tips for making Swiss Meringue because it can be intimidating at first.
 If you read through these tips and the full instructions of the recipe prior to starting, you’ll be just fine!

 Traditionally, I make 8-inch cakes with 3 layers, but today I’m serving up a 4 layer 9-inch cake and there’s good reason!
 My favorite baking tools in the kitchen are my silicone Silpats which I use for baking everything from cookies and brownies to potatoes and vegetables.